Smartwings

-Smartwings, a.s. (formerly Travel Service, a.s.) is a low-cost leisure Czech airline, with its head office on the property of Václav Havel Airport Prague in Ruzyně, 6th district, Prague.
-It is the biggest airline in the Czech Republic and it operates scheduled and chartered flights, mainly to leisure destinations, and also wet and dry leases its aircraft to other airlines.
-It also owns 30% of Czech Airlines, and has subsidiaries in Poland, Hungary and Slovakia.
+Smartwings, a.s. (formerly Travel Service, a.s.) is a Czech airline with its head office on the property of Václav Havel Airport Prague in Ruzyně, 6th district, Prague.
+It is the biggest airline in the Czech Republic, and it operates scheduled and chartered flights, mainly to leisure destinations.
+The airline also wet and dry leases its aircraft to other airlines.
+It is a wholly owned subsidiary of Czech Airlines and has subsidiaries in Poland, Hungary, and Slovakia.

 History

+Foundation and early years

 Smartwings was founded in 1997 originally under the name Travel Service and focused on operating charter flights mainly for Czech tour operators.
 Its first airplane was a Tupolev Tu-154M.
-In the year 2000 Travel Service received its first Boeing 737-400.
-Since then the airline has been operating a mainly Boeing fleet.
+In 2000, Travel Service received its first Boeing 737-400.

 In 2004, Travel Service launched its low-cost brand Smartwings.
 Travel Service leased two Boeing 737-500s from Lufthansa which were primary intended for Smartwings flights.
 Both aircraft were painted in the new Smartwings livery.
 Former Czech president Václav Klaus attended the opening ceremony, which was held on May 1, 2004.
 In 2007, the company carried 2.2 million passengers, and a year later about 2.3 million passengers.
 In 2014, it carried 4.3 million passengers, about 1.2 of them on regular flights under the brand name Smartwings.
 On 18 September 2007, the Icelandair Group acquired 50% stake in the carrier, and purchased further shares to bring its holding up to 80% by April 2008.
-In December 2008 it reduced its holding to 66% by selling shares to the other shareholders, Unimex.
-In 2009 their stake was further diluted to 50.1% through a new share issue; they also sold a portion of their stake to fellow owners, reducing their holding to 30% In 2009 Icelandair spun its 30% stake in Travel Service into a new company, which was taken over by Icelandair's creditors.
-Chinese investment group CEFC China Energy now holds a 49.9% stake in Travel Service.
+In December 2008, it reduced its holding to 66% by selling shares to the other shareholders, Unimex.
+In 2009, their stake was further diluted to 50.1% through a new share issue; they also sold a portion of their stake to fellow owners, reducing their holding to 30%.
+In 2009, Icelandair spun its 30% stake in Travel Service into a new company, which was taken over by Icelandair's creditors.
+Chinese investment group CEFC China Energy then held a 49.9% stake in Travel Service.

+In 2013, Travel Service cancelled its order for a Boeing 787 Dreamliner and purchased a Boeing 737 MAX 8 instead.